Publishing an Adventure: Pricing, Promotion, and Pre-Release

 So these are the channels that I’m going to be using to promote the release.
 Now it’s time to develop a bit of an understanding about the best times to promote things.
 Those figures aren’t really available for Facebook – or at least not anywhere that I know to look for them – but I know from experience that it’s best to post things when America is active, and generally on a Friday evening.

 The problem here is that my core audience are on Twitter, and trying to promote anything on Twitter on a Friday is pointless, because Follow Friday happens.
 It’s a sea of people tweeting lists of people they think you should follow, and other people responding to those threads.
 The signal to noise ratio on Twitter is always a barrier to promoting work, but on Friday the noise is ramped up massively.
+[This is less true now in 2020, as people have cottoned on to the fact that Follow Friday is a pointless exercise.]

 What I tend to do – and I’m sure somebody will tell me I’m getting this horribly wrong – is to release on a Thursday so I can promote on Twitter and get some time on the front page of DMs Guild before the weekend happens and everybody releases their new stuff at the same time, then promote on Facebook on Friday.
 I think of Thursday as a soft launch, and Friday as the main launch.
+[If I were releasing a DMs Guild product now, I would do it earlier in the week with the hope of having it featured in the DMs Guild newsletter, which goes out on a Wednesday.]

 So, looking at my Twitter analytics, I can see that my best times to post are between 12pm-2pm and 8pm-10pm (that’s UK time).
 So I’ll aim for a release on 8pm Thursday night, since I’m at work during the day.
 It’s also Critical Role night on Thursday, so D&D talk ramps up on Twitter a little bit.